Love & Order

 Why is order important in Family Constellations?

-Does love need order?
+Does love always need order?

 What is blind love?

-Can Family Constellations help restore order?
+Can Family Constellations help restore order in a family?

 Barry Krost